 Wash the beetroots before cooking, but don’t peel them.
 Keep the root and a few centimetres of stalk attached when cooking – this stops too much of the colour leaching out.
 Harvest beetroots when small (around 5cm in diameter) for the best flavour, but if you have too many to eat straightaway, you can leave them in the ground until later by covering with a straw blanket.

-It’s a staple on Christmas Day, but as its season is coming to an end, why not make more of it in late autumn.
-It lends itself well to slow cooking, but it’s also good raw in winter salads.
+It’s a staple on Christmas Day, but as its season is coming to an end, why not make more of it in late autumn?
+It lends itself well to slow cooking, but it’s also good when shredded raw into winter salads.
 Look for firm, shiny cabbages that feel heavy for their size.
 Red cabbage keeps well when wrapped and chilled.

-Using parsnip instead of potato in mash makes it a little less stodgy and adds a more complex flavour.
+Using parsnips instead of potatoes makes mash a little less stodgy and adds a more complex flavour.
 Plus, you can eat this dish one-handed with a fork, making it perfect for a night full of Christmas card writing and present wrapping.
-Parsnip mash is the perfect accompaniment in this comforting sweet red pepper & pork meatballs recipe.
+Parsnip mash is the perfect accompaniment to this comforting sweet red pepper & pork meatballs recipe.

-Parsnips – due to their natural sweetness – work well in cakes, particularly with coconut, like this honey, parsnip & coconut cake.
+Parsnips – due to their natural sweetness – work well in cakes too, particularly ones with added coconut like this honey, parsnip & coconut cake.

 Find more parsnip recipes.

-Don’t worry if you can’t find girolles; this is still great with other mushrooms, which are cultivated in the UK pretty much all year round.
-Adding a touch of Marmite helps that umami flavour shine through, as we've done in this wild mushrooms on toast recipe.
-Clean them gently with a pastry brush to remove any dirt.
-Try to avoid washing them as this can make them soggy.
+Adding a touch of yeast extract helps that umami flavour shine through, as we've done in this wild mushrooms on toast recipe.
+Clean them gently with a pastry brush to remove any dirt, but try to avoid washing them as this can make them soggy.